 After all, there is something extraordinarily creative, satisfying, and beautiful about journaling, and it’s accessible for all genders, ages, and interests.
 And journaling gifts are uniquely thoughtful, so you are sure to look heroic!

-The gifts in our 2020 gift guide for journalers range in price from under $10 to a few that are over $100, giving you a wide range of options.
+The gifts in our 2021 gift guide for journalers range in price from under $10 to a few that are over $100, giving you a wide range of options.
 We’ve also broken them out by category so you can speed through and just find exactly what you need.
+And if you are just wondering what to get someone who loves to journal?
+Well, then this is the perfect list for them too!

 - Specialty Pens